IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Support
 ------
-## Please, READ OmicsVolcano **Help Page** !!!
-Try the software by yourself.
-Demo file is provided in the **File** tab.
-Get general feeling how software work, what it`s flow and functionality.
+Explore OmicsVolcano software at first.
+The demo file is provided in the **File** tab.
+Get general feeling how software works, it`s flow and functionality.
 When you email your question please include OS you are using, R version, screenshort of the error message.

 Irina Kuznetsova | email: irina.kuznetsova@perkins.org.au